Is Your New Skincare Working? Skin Purging vs. Product Reactions

 Introduce one product at a time.
 If you’re testing multiple items, it becomes impossible to know which is causing issues.
 Stick to adding one new item every 1–2 weeks.

 Patch test before full use.
 Apply a small amount behind your ear or along your jawline for a few days.
-Watch for signs of sensitivity, such as redness, bumps, or itchiness.
+Watch for signs of sensitivity, such as redness, bumps, or a tingling sensation.

 Keep a skincare journal.
 Note the date you started using each product and any changes to your skin.
 This helps you track patterns and responses over time.

 Use ingredient check tools.
-Apps like INCIDecoder, CosDNA, and Skincarisma allow you to input products and see if they contain high-risk or comedogenic ingredients.
+Apps like INCIDecoder, CosDNA, and Skincarisma allow you to input products and see if they contain specific or pore clogging ingredients.

 What to Do If a Product Is Causing Temporary Changes